Handling Allegations of Misconduct Policy

 • Cooperate with institutional investigations and await outcomes when necessary

-PedPer aims to act proportionately, focusing on evidence and due process.
+PedPer aims to act proportionately, focusing on evidence and due process, and follows COPE flowcharts as a procedural reference throughout the investigation.

 5) Confidentiality and Fair Process